NEXT COURSE COMING SOON

 INVESTMENT FOR GROUPS

-We offer 3 different price options to make the course more accessible.
-Additionally, if you are from a country with a low purchasing power please get in contact and we can make an affordable offer for you.
-Prices are in euros.
+Sliding Scale: We offer 3 different prices to make the course more accessible to all kinds of organisations and groups accross different countries.
+You can choose one of the 3 prices, according to your organisation’s financial condition.
+Additionally, if your organisation is from a country with a low purchasing power and you can’t afford the minimum price, please get in touch and we can make you an affordable offer.

 ABOUT THE FACILITATORS

-Marianne Osório is an educator, researcher and facilitator of democratic practices (including sociocracy) in learning communities.
-Former science teacher in a state school in Brazil and Master of Curriculum, Pedagogy and Assessment from the University College of London (UCL), her focus of research has been the praxis of a liberating education, according to Paulo Freire’s ideas.
+Marianne Osório is a Brazilian educator, researcher and facilitator of democratic practices in learning communities.
+Master of Curriculum, Pedagogy and Assessment from the University College of London (UCL), and former science teacher in a state school in Brazil, her focus has been the praxis of a liberating education, according to Paulo Freire.